 Jennifer is the Managing Partner at the firm who focuses her practice in commercial and business litigation and appellate practice.
 She has successfully tried both bench and jury trials.
 Jennifer has also written and argued appeals before the Appellate Courts of Illinois and the U.S. Court of Appeals for the Seventh Circuit.
-She is the Immediate Past Chair of the Appellate Law Committee of the DuPage County Bar Association.
+She is a former Chair of the Appellate Law Committee of the DuPage County Bar Association.

 Jennifer is a Kentucky native and graduated from the University of Kentucky in 2001.
 In 2006, she graduated from Tulane University Law School.
 While in law school, she earned an Environmental Law Certificate and was awarded the Community Service Award for Commitment to Public Service.
 She also clerked for Justice Charles R. Jones in the Fourth Circuit Court of Appeal in New Orleans, Louisiana.

-Jennifer volunteers her time to act as general counsel to the National Association for Down Syndrome.
-She resides in Wheaton, Illinois with her husband and two children.
+Jennifer resides in Wheaton, Illinois with her husband and three children.

 - U.S. Court of Appeals for the Seventh Circuit, 2010